CMSgov/CMCS-DSG-DSS-Certification-Staging/SMC Process/Development/readme.md

     - The state must provide a timeline for when UAT for go-live functionality will be complete.
 Additional guidelines can be found in [MES Testing Guidance Framework](https://www.medicaid.gov/medicaid/data-and-systems/downloads/mes-testing-guidance-framework.pdf).
 - Operational Reporting / Metrics
     - Latest Intake Form
         - This can be a draft but will need to be finalized and loaded to the applicable certification Box folder two weeks prior to the actual review.
-This allows the Certification team to review and ensure that all the CMS-required outcomes and Conditions for Enhanced Funding have been appropriately captured and identify opportunities for technical assistance.
+This allows the Certification Team to review and ensure that all the CMS-required outcomes and Conditions for Enhanced Funding have been appropriately captured and identify opportunities for technical assistance.
     - The following files or a projected timeline for completion:
         - The independent, third-party security and privacy controls assessment report (SAR) and penetration test results conducted within the last two years, per 45 C.F.R. § 95.621(f)(3), from the requested ORR date.
             - If this is for an Eligibility & Enrollment (E&E) review, the state must provide the most recent Authority to Connect (ATC) to the CMS Hub approval letter.